vivshaw/zettel/pages/linear discriminant analysis.md

+---
-tags:: stats, classification
+tags: stats, classification
-alias:: LDA
+alias: LDA
+---

 - a [[generative model]] that tries to find some linear combination of features to separate the problem space into classes. a special case of the [[Bayes classifier]].
 	- it can also be used for dimensionality reduction